Browsed by

 Conclusion

-We have solid reasons for believing that the OT books include only true history and that they were written by men who were appointed by God to deliver Spirit-inspired writings to humanity.
+We have solid reasons for believing that the Old Testament canon o books include only true history and that they were written by men who were appointed by God to deliver Spirit-inspired writings to humanity.
 Further, it is clear that the Jews of old received these books with awe and a sense of responsibility.
 Hence, the sacred books were identified, collected, preserved, and transmitted through the generations by men approved for such high tasks.
-The 39 books of the Protestant OT are assuredly the books God would have us venerate as scriptural.
+The 39 books of the Protestant Old Testament canon are assuredly the books God would have us venerate as scriptural.
 The books of the Apocrypha are rightly excluded.

 ONE SOURCE: HCSB Study Bible